30×30 Health Systems Initiative Commitment Makers

 World Renew seeks to improve health service delivery, strengthen health workforces, and support community-based advocacy.
 World Renew local staff and technical experts work with local NGOs to provide capacity building in training of local community health groups to create demand and advocate for higher quality and equitable health services; linking communities with government and mission clinics; promoting active participation on local government health committees, and advocating for improved supply; training health workers (formal and informal health care professionals) to build capacity and leadership to advocate for health services; and carrying out robust qualitative/quantitative surveys and action research using a participatory learning approach.

-Improvements in health service delivery and in allied systems such as WASH are opportunities that World Renew leverages for rapid improvements in these countries.
+Improvements in health service delivery and allied systems such as WASH are opportunities that World Renew leverages for rapid improvements in these countries.

 Contact Us: Please email 30×30 (at) ccih.org with questions.